txddy-p/Obsidian/Investment Planning.md

-- Investment planning involves the evaluation and selection of appropriate investment assets based on the investor’s time horizon, risk tolerance, and financial goals.
+- Involves the evaluation and selection of appropriate investment assets based on the investor’s time horizon, risk tolerance, and financial goals.
 Example of financial goals are:
 	- To be financially secure on retirement.
 	- To provide for children’s college/university education.
 	- To create a “rainy day” reserve.
 	- To acquire a new house or raise a deposit for a new house.
 - The term investment refers to either:
 	- The saving of current income for a period of time in exchange for a return that compensate for the opportunity cost of not spending now, risk and inflation; or
-	- Assets, goods or commodities purchased today to be used in future or at the time of crisis; or
+	- Assets, goods or commodities purchased today to be used in future/at the time of crisis; or
 	- Simply using money to make more money.
 # Types of Investments
 - An individual can invest in any of the following investment types: